Portfolio Optimization

 Advanced

-Scalar Subquery CASE Expression Complex Coefficients
+Scalar Subquery PER Keyword Complex Coefficients

 An investment manager builds a portfolio from a universe of stocks.
 The budget comes from a configuration table.
 Each asset has an expected return, a risk score, a minimum investment amount, and belongs to a sector.
 The portfolio must include at least 5 assets, stay within a total risk budget of 300 points, and have no more than 2 assets per sector (diversification).
 The objective maximizes expected dollar return, computed as return percentage × investment amount.
-This combines scalar subqueries, CASE expressions for per-sector limits, and complex objective coefficients.
+This combines scalar subqueries, the PER keyword for per-sector limits, and complex objective coefficients.

 CREATE TABLE Config (name VARCHAR, value INTEGER);